SindreKjelsrud/kjelsrud.dev/src/pages/slashes.md

 These are the rest of the [slash pages](https://slashpages.net/) on my website.

+[🎭 appearances](/appearances) · where i’ve shared insights or participated

 [🔖 bookmarks](/bookmarks) · collection of my favorite links to content around the web

 [🌐 contact](/contact) · ways to reach me across the cyberspace